top of page

 In Germany, stories of Headless Horsemen center around the Rhineland-Palatinate, or Middle Rhine region.
 Some scholars think Irving's story is inspired by a German tale from Johann Karl August Musäus's retellings of German folktales (Volksmärchen der Deutschen, 1783).

-Many cultural and mythological traditions were brought to North America by German settlers from the Rhineland-Palatinate area.
-These include the Christmas figure of Belsnickel, who brings treats for good children and birch switch to whip the naughty into shape.
-Another is the Irrwurz or Mad Root of folklore.
+Many cultural and mythological traditions are brought to North America by German settlers from the Rhineland-Palatinate area.
+These include the fearsome Christmas figure of Belsnickel, and the Irrwurz or Mad Root.

 Recent Posts